tedneward/Azgaarnoth/Creatures/Firenewts.md

 >- **Languages** --
 >- **Challenge** 1
 >___
->***Fire Absorption.***.
-Whenever the giant strider is subjected to fire damage, it takes no damage and regains a number of hit points equal to half the fire damage dealt.
+>***Fire Absorption.*** Whenever the giant strider is subjected to fire damage, it takes no damage and regains a number of hit points equal to half the fire damage dealt.
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 8 (1d8 + 4) piercing damage.
 >
->***Fire Burst (Recharge 5-6).***.
-The giant strider hurls a gout of flame at a point it can see within 60 feet of it.
+>***Fire Burst (Recharge 5-6).*** The giant strider hurls a gout of flame at a point it can see within 60 feet of it.
 Each creature in a 10-foot-radius sphere centered on that point must make a DC 12 Dexterity saving throw, taking 14 (4d6) fire damage on a failed save, or half as much damage on a successful one.
 The fire spreads around corners, and it ignites flammable objects in that area that aren't being worn or carried.
 >

 ---